lifeanddeath/oracle-certification-javaSE8-programmer/src/buildingblocks/BuildingBlocksNotes.md

 * Java allows objects to implement a method called `finalize()` that might get called.
 This method gets called if the garbage collector tries to collect other object.
 If the garbage  collector doesn't run, the method doesn't get called.
 If the garbage collector fails to collect the object and tries to run it again later, the method doesn't get called a second time.

-In practice, this mean you are highly unlikely to use it in real projects.
+In practice, this means you are highly unlikely to use it in real projects.
 Luckily, there isn't much remember to about this finalize().

 # Package Declarations & Imports